AusDTO/gov-au-content-guide/_writing-for-the-web/1-write-in-plain-english.md

 For example:

-> The team will do user research so they understand the needs of users.
+> The team will do user research to help them understand the needs of users.

 ### Use fewer words